-Harvesting (includes logging damage assessments, wood utilization, verification of areas of concern, skid trails, landings, rutting, wood tracking) Will monitor and inspect harvest operations as required based on scale of operations Will complete a final harvest inspection and communicate results to EOMF Will notify landowner of start- up Will monitor and inspect harvest operations as required based on scale of operations Will complete a final harvest inspection and communicate results to EOMF There are no formal requirements Landowner is encouraged to monitor logging progress and report any potential problems to forest manager Grant access to property EOMF Program Coordinator will visit active operations on an as needed basis Access Roads and Water Crossings Will obtain appropriate permits, implement best management practices and communicate intentions to EOMF Will obtain appropriate permits, implement best management practices and communicate intentions to EOMF There are no formal requirements Landowner is encouraged to monitor progress and report any potential problems to forest manager Grant access to property EOMF Program Coordinator will visit any road building operations or any water crossing installations on an as needed basis Renewal, Tending and Protection Will communicate tree planting activities to EOMF on an annual basis.
+Tree Marking Will follow and implement FOP Will notify landowner of start- up Will follow and implement FOP There are no formal requirements Landowner is encouraged to monitor tree marking progress and report any potential problems to forest manager Grant access to property There are no formal requirements EOMF Program Coordinator can carry out a site visit to observe tree marking activities and provide direction and support if required Harvesting (includes logging damage assessments, wood utilization, verification of areas of concern, skid trails, landings, rutting, wood tracking) Will monitor and inspect harvest operations as required based on scale of operations Will complete a final harvest inspection and communicate results to EOMF Will notify landowner of start- up Will monitor and inspect harvest operations as required based on scale of operations Will complete a final harvest inspection and communicate results to EOMF There are no formal requirements Landowner is encouraged to monitor logging progress and report any potential problems to forest manager Grant access to property EOMF Program Coordinator will visit active operations on an as needed basis Access Roads and Water Crossings Will obtain appropriate permits, implement best management practices and communicate intentions to EOMF Will obtain appropriate permits, implement best management practices and communicate intentions to EOMF There are no formal requirements Landowner is encouraged to monitor progress and report any potential problems to forest manager Grant access to property EOMF Program Coordinator will visit any road building operations or any water crossing installations on an as needed basis Renewal, Tending and Protection Will communicate tree planting activities to EOMF on an annual basis.
 Will report any use of herbicides and pesticides to EOMF on an annual basis.
 Will communicate tree planting activities to EOMF on an annual basis.
 Will report any use of herbicides and pesticides to EOMF on an annual basis.
-There are no formal requirements Landowner is encouraged to monitor progress and report any potential problems to forest manager Grant access to property Records of annual tree planting activities as well as herbicide and pesticide use will be kept on file in the EOMF DMT Policies / MoUs / Agreements Forest Manager or a designated person will sign a MoU with EOMF.
+There are no formal requirements Landowner is encouraged to monitor progress and report any potential problems to forest manager Grant access to property Records of annual tree planting activities as well as herbicide and pesticide use will be kept on file in at the EOMF DMToffice.

+Policies / MoUs / Agreements Forest Manager or a designated person will sign a MoU with EOMF.
 Forest Manager will sign an MOU with EOMF.
 Will sign an MOU with EOMF or the forest manager.
 EOMF program coordinator will undertake periodic audits to ensure compliance of landowner, landowner group, community forest managers and forest managers with policies, agreements/MoUs Results will be kept on file at the EOMF office.

-The Forest Manager will establish a program consistent with the FSC Standard to monitor the status of the HCV identified in their HCV report and include effective measures to maintain or restore the HCV.
+HCVs The Forest Manager will establish a program consistent with the FSC Standard to monitor the status of the HCV identified in their HCV report and include effective measures to maintain or restore the HCV.
 Identify HCV and implement measures to maintain or enhance the HCV.
 Identify HCV and implement measures to maintain or enhance the HCV.
-EOMF Program coordinator will visit HCV's on Community and private forests on as needed basis. -- -- --- -- --
+EOMF Program coordinator will visit HCV's on Community and private forests on as needed basis.